-Any person who obtains an order of protection should provide a copy to the LECOM Police and Security Department or Seton Hill University Police Department and the Office of the Title IX Coordinator.
-A complainant may then meet with LECOM Police and Security or Seton Hill University Police Department and Academic Administrators to develop a Safety Plan, which is a plan for LECOM Police and Security or Seton Hill University Police and the victim to reduce the risk of harm while on campus.
-This plan may include, but is not limited to: escorts to and from vehicle or classroom, special parking arrangements, changing classroom/work site location, or working with Academic Advising on alternative class possibilities, allowing an employee to develop a flexible work schedule, work from home, etc.
+Any person who obtains an order of protection should provide a copy to the LECOM Police and Security Department at Erie or Bradenton, Seton Hill University Police Department, or Security at LECOM at Elmira, and the Office of the Title IX Coordinator.
+A complainant may then meet with Police and Security and academic administrators to develop a safety plan, which is a plan for Police and Security and the victim to reduce the risk of harm while on campus.
+This plan may include, but is not limited to: escorts to and from vehicle or classroom, special parking arrangements, changing classroom/work site location, or working with academic advising on alternative class possibilities, allowing an employee to develop a flexible work schedule, work from home, etc.